 roof garden design 125m²

 This modern rooftop setting is enveloped by historic buildings in a busy part of Central London, where its new roof garden required a balanced design layout, congruous with the surroundings, as well as solutions for challenging site logistics.
 To enable this contemporary roof garden design and its large-scale terrace makeover, an entire surface waterproofing was methodically overhauled.
 We removed the previous landscaping scheme, which consisted of outdated brickwork, a plethora of pots and unsuitable vegetation, and utilised a furniture lift to hoist new construction materials into the site.
-The architectural design narrates a renewed roof garden dynamic – encapsulating our clients' exuberant Brazilian energy within warm, vivid ambience.
+The architectural design narrates a renewed roof garden dynamic – encapsulating our clients' exuberant Brazilian energy within a warm, vivid ambience.

 Roof Garden Outline

-The L-shaped outdoor kitchen spans 3.5 metres, providing alfresco cooking utilities, while its deep, crimson cladding vividly contrasts a pristine, white Corian worktop.
+The L-shaped outdoor kitchen spans 3.5 metres, providing alfresco cooking utilities, while its deep crimson cladding vividly contrasts a pristine white Corian worktop.
 With our clients hailing from Brazil, this feature forms an essential hub, both culinarily and socially.
-The Mediterranean flora truly thrives, soaking up sunshine amid drying wind and pollution, displayed in distinctive, bespoke planters which accentuate a minimalist plant palette.
+The Mediterranean flora truly thrives, soaking up sunshine amid drying wind and pollution, displayed in distinctive bespoke planters which accentuate a minimalist plant palette.
 LED strip lighting delineates the make-up of varied outdoor zones, seating areas and step risers, while a subtle colour scheme reiterates its surroundings in slate-grey and taupe, forming integral fluidity with a city rooftops backdrop.

 We enjoyed collaborating with the specialist companies involved in realising this roof garden design project; from vital water sealing to efficient access, structural engineering to outdoor lighting design, the entire crew demonstrated their Londoners' proactive mentality.
 Such a design process contributes to an insightful experience, embedded in our contemporary garden mindset, where a multidisciplinary approach maintains a cohesive vision, alongside a compelling garden designer and client reciprocation.
 The new, trendy terrace design is evocative of its Covent Garden location, and most importantly in frequent use – relished by our clients, their family and friends.